kuhn-ruess/cmdbsyncer-docs/docs/checkmk/rule_projects.md

 You can seed a project from rules that already exist in Checkmk:

-Select the project → **Import Rules from Checkmk Folder** → choose a Checkmk account and a folder.
+Open the project page → **Import Rules from Checkmk Folder** → choose a Checkmk account and a folder.
+(The same action is also on the *With selected* menu in the project list.)

 * Every Setup Rule in that folder is imported into the project as a **static rule** (its value and conditions are taken over verbatim, so pushing it back